fyellin/PuzzleSolver/README.md

 the row and column, respectively, with `(1, 1)` being the top left corner.
 For example `(4, 1)` refers to the first column of the fourth row.

-This program can only handle rectangular grids.
+This program only handles rectangular grids.
-However, since there is no requirement that a clue occupy consecutive location, this can be kludged around.
+However, since there is no requirement that a clue occupy consecutive location, this requirement can be kludged around.
-For example, we have used this program to solve a 4x4x4 grid by pretending the layers are vertically stacked on each other as a 16x4 grid.
+For example, we have used this program to solve a 4x4x4 grid by pretending the layers are vertically stacked on each other as a 16x4 grid (Listener 4569).

 ### Clue